ezedaniel/ezedaniel/README.md

 ❤️ Python
 ❤️ Tableau

-- 👀 I’m interested in database analysis and development
+- 👀 I’m interested in data driven business development
 - 💞️ I’m looking to collaborate on exciting projects
 - 📫 How to reach me eze_d@yahoo.com